 Do I need to register on the day?

-There will be no registration on the day of the event.
-All registration needs to be completed before the day of the event and the closing date for registration is the 5th March 2012.
-Two weeks before the event, we will be sending you your walk pack with all the information that you will need for the day.
-This pack will include your walker number and timing chip.
+There will be registration on the day of the event.
+However we would prefer for your registation to be completed before the day of the event, with registration closing on the 3rd March 2014.
+Once registered, we will be sending you your walk pack in due course with all the information that you will need for the day.
+This pack will include your walker number.

 Can I get food and drink on the day?